wevertonbio/florabr/README.md

 library(florabr)
 ```

-Before downloading the data available in the Brazilian Flora 2020, we
+Before downloading the data available in the Flora e Funga do Brasil, we need to
-need to create a folder to save the data:
+create a folder to save the data:

 ``` r
 #Creating a folder in a temporary directory